Ever feel like your skin’s betraying you?

 What you do need is a consistent daily routine that works with your skin instead of against it.
 It’s time you two became friends again.

 Dp Dermaceuticals combines the best of nature with modern science to create products that work with your skin.
-Use this twice-daily routine between Dermapen microneedling procedures for acne to give your distressed skin a chance to recover.
+Use this twice-daily routine between Dermapen microneedling procedures to give your distressed skin a chance to recover.

 Salicylic Acid is a powerful beta hydroxy acid (BHA) that unclogs pores.

-Licorice Root is a natural ingredient that can reduce oil production.
+Liquorice Root is a natural ingredient that can reduce oil production.

 Manuka Honey is known for its healing properties and ability to treat a wide range of skin conditions, including acne.